shokoufehnaseri/ING-credit_risk/README.md

+# Task – build a model to predict defaults
 Your mission is clear: construct a credit risk model that precisely assesses the probability of default for the bank’s clients.
 Remember, the success of this endeavor hinges on your ability to strike the right balance between